SModelS/smodels/docs/manual/source/Decomposition.rst

 for the primary mothers A and B, respectively.
 Then, if a production cross section for :math:`pp \rightarrow A+B` is given in the input file, the following elements will be generated:

    [b1,B1], [b1,B2], [b2,B1], [b2,B2], [b3,B1] and [b3,B2]

-Additional to the information in the DECAY blocks, SModelS also checks for the possibility of a particle to be stable.
+The decomposition process either stops when the lightest neutral BSM particle or a stable (or meta-stable) particle is reached.
-If the particle's decay width is smaller than a certain cutoff value 'promptwidth' there will be an additional "empty decay" added to the ones coming from the DECAY blocks.
+Meta-stable particles are the ones with a total decay width smaller than a certain cutoff value (set by :ref:`promptWidth in the parameters file <parameterFileModel>`).
-The decomposition process either stops when the lightest neutral BSM particle or a stable particle is reached.
+For these states, in addition to the :ref:`branches <branch>` where this particle decays, the decomposition will generate :ref:`branches <branch>` where this particle appears as a final state (undecayed).

 Each of the :ref:`elements <element>` generated according to the procedure just described will also store its weight, which equals its production cross section times all the branching ratios appearing in it.
 In order to avoid a too large number of elements, only those satisfying a :ref:`minimum weight <minweight>` requirement are kept.
 Furthermore, the elements are grouped according to their :ref:`topologies <topology>`.
 The final output of the SLHA decomposition is a list of such topologies, where each topology contains a list of the elements generated during the decomposition.

 * **The decomposition is implemented by the** `decompose method <theory.html#theory.decomposer.decompose>`_